 Many women complain that their labia have changed with age or due to childbirth or other issues.
-It is more of a universal concern that one might think.
-A labiaplasty is a relatively simple operation that can make a woman’s genitals look younger.
+It is more of a universal concern than one might think.
+A labiaplasty is a relatively simple operation that can make a woman feel more confident.

 What is Labiaplasty Surgery?